 With Chandragupta at the helm, the Maurya Dynasty witnessed a series of triumphs, including the conquest of Alexander the Great’s territories in India.
 However, it was under the rule of Ashoka, Chandragupta’s grandson, that the dynasty reached its pinnacle.
 Ashoka’s embrace of Buddhism and his pursuit of peaceful governance transformed the Maurya Dynasty into an era of religious tolerance and social welfare.
 His rock edicts, advocating for compassion and moral conduct, continue to be revered as valuable teachings today.

-Maurya Dynasty In India: From Chandragupta To Ashoka
+- Key Takeaways: Maurya Dynasty in India: From Chandragupta to Ashoka

 The Rise of the Maurya Dynasty: From Chandragupta to Ashoka